State and Local Policy Database

 Local jurisdictions may not adopt more or less stringent code than the current building code approved by the state legislature.

 By law Illinois is required to adopt the latest IECC, although the Capital Development Board may recommend amendments.
-Current code, effective July 2019, requires commercial construction to meet 2018 IECC standards with reference to ASHRAE 90.1-2016.
+Current code, effective January 2024, requires privately-funded commercial construction to meet 2021 IECC standards with state-specific amendments.

 The Indiana Energy Conservation Code is state-developed and mandatory statewide.
 For commercial buildings (commercial and residential buildings with three or more dwelling units) the code references ASHRAE standard 90.1-2007 as of May 6, 2010.
 Executive Order 08-14, signed by Governor Mitch Daniels on June 28, 2008, requires all new state buildings to earn LEED silver certification.